gpremer/mvpeventbus/README.markdown

       // Many more events ....
     }

 Event methods are void methods that can take any number of parameters (of reference types), so there is no need to create special-purpose event classes.
+Sending an event is the same as calling an method annotated with `@Event`.
+The advantage of this approach is that it is not necessary to write a dedicated, repetitive, `Event` class for any event you want to send over the bus.

 ### Creating event busses

-Somewhere in the initialisation part of your application you request an instance of this interface:
+Somewhere in the initialisation part of your application you request an object implementing the interface you have defined:

     public void init() {
-      EventBusFactory.createEventBus(DemoEventBus.class).applicationStarted();
+      final EventBusFactory<DemoEventBus> factory = BasicEventBusFactory.withMainType(DemoEventBus.class).build()
+      final DemoEventBus eventBus = factory.create();
     }

-The `EventBusFactory` will create all `Presenter`s mentioned in the `Event` annotations the first time en event handled by the Presenter is sent.
-Once created, a presenter is kept alive, so it is safe to keep state within the presenter.
-Future versions of the framework will allow explicit removal of the presenters and the associated view.
+First you build a factory object based on the specification of what types should be implemented and then you ask this factory to build an bus instance.
+This instance is automagically generated using dynamic proxies, so you don't have to do anything besides defining the interface.
+In a stand-alone application, e.g. using Swing, you  likely have one factory instance and one bus instance.
+In a web application on the other hand, you'll have one factory and one bus for every user session.

 ### Presenters

+The `EventBusFactory` will create all `Presenter`s mentioned in the `Event` annotations the first time an event handled by the presenter is sent.
+After the first request, a presenter is stored for subsequent requests.
+Obviously, all event bus instances have their own instance of all presenters so that different user sessions can have different state.

-`Presenter`s implement the application logic and are simple classes that implement the `Presenter` interface.
+The role of the presenter is to provide the application logic.
+Presenters have to implement the `Presenter` tagging interface.
 There's a convenience class `BasePresenter` that implements this interface and that you can extend from.

     @UsesView(ApplicationFrame.class)
     public class ApplicationPresenter extends BasePresenter<ApplicationFrame, DemoEventBus> {